White House state dinner draws names from arts, fashion, biz

 “We are friends,” Brigitte Macron said as she and Biden clasped hands at Planet Word, a museum dedicated to words and language.

-The declaration of friendship fit in with the occasion.
-A state dinner is a high diplomatic honor, one the United States bestows only on its closest allies, like France, one of America’s oldest.
+The declaration of friendship fit the occasion.
+A state dinner is a high diplomatic honor, one the United States bestows only on its closest allies — like France, one of America’s oldest.

 The wives had their museum outing while their husbands held talks at the White House.
 Brigitte Macron is a former French literature and theater teacher; Jill Biden continues to teach English and writing at a Virginia community college.

-The invited guests began trickling in to White House as the sun faded, dressed to impress and looking forward to saying they played a small part in history -- the first state dinner hosted by the Bidens.
+Guests began trickling in to the White House as the sun faded, dressed to impress and looking forward to saying they played a small part in history -- the first state dinner hosted by the Bidens.

+Plenty of business luminaries also attended, including French luxury goods magnate Bernard Arnault, movie mogul and investor Jeffrey Katzenberg, private equity legend Henry Kravis and IBM CEO Arvind Krishna.

+The guest list also had a heavy presence of big Democratic donors who helped the party make a better-than-expected showing in the midterm elections.
+Among them, Katzenberg, a big Hollywood money man; Avram Glazer, who in recent years has given hundreds of thousands of dollars to Democratic causes; and Alexander Soros, the son of George Soros and deputy chair of Soros’ Open Society.

-Butter-poached Maine lobster, beef with shallot marmalade and American cheeses are on the menu for the red-white-and-blue themed dinner.
-Dessert is orange chiffon cake with roasted pears and crème fraiche ice cream.
+Butter-poached Maine lobster, beef with shallot marmalade and American cheeses were on the menu for the red-white-and-blue themed dinner.
+Dessert was orange chiffon cake with roasted pears and crème fraiche ice cream.
 American sparkling wine will be served for the toasts.

-Guests will dine on rented tableware because place settings from the White House china collection are not allowed to be removed from the executive mansion.

-“The design of this dinner was inspired by the shared colors of our flags, red white and blue, and our common values, liberty and democracy, equality and fellowship,” Jill Biden said Wednesday.
-“These form the bedrock upon which our enduring friendship was built.”

-After-dinner entertainment was being provided by Jon Batiste, a Grammy Award-winning New Orleans native and most recently the bandleader and musical director of "The Late Show with Stephen Colbert."
-Batiste tweeted Thursday about his role.
+Jon Batiste, a Grammy Award-winning New Orleans native and the former bandleader and musical director of "The Late Show with Stephen Colbert," was providing the after-dinner entertainment.

-The White House has not held a state dinner since September 2019, largely because of the COVID-19 pandemic, which put a damper on gatherings with large numbers of people.
+The White House had not held a state dinner since September 2019, largely because of the COVID-19 pandemic, which put a damper on gatherings of large numbers of people.

 But entertaining is back at the White House.

-Thursday's dinner follows the wedding last month of Biden’s granddaughter on the South Lawn with 250 guests.
-And during December, tens of thousands of people will stream through the White House, including tourists and others invited to nearly a month’s worth of holiday receptions.
+Thursday's dinner followed last month's wedding of Biden’s granddaughter on the South Lawn with 250 guests.
+And tens of thousands of people will stream through the White House this month, including tourists and others invited to nearly a month’s worth of holiday receptions.

-White House executive chef Cristeta Comerford said 200 live Maine lobsters were delivered on Tuesday.
-Some conservation groups are calling out the White House for serving lobster from Maine, citing concerns about the threat to rare North Atlantic right whales from the fishing gear used to trap lobsters.
-Entanglement in gear is one of the biggest threats to the whales.

 Credit: Susan Walsh